natanielmendes/food-order-react/README.md

 Ordering food features in a React webapp

-In order to run the project on your local environment, use the commands below from the project folder:
+In order to run the project on your local environment, follow the instructions below from the project folder:

 `npm install`